-The album cover was shot in 1969 when the band was recording at the nearby Abbey Road Studios.
+The Beatles album cover was shot in 1969 when the band was recording at the nearby Abbey Road Studios.

-A kind reader spoke to an employee at Abbey Road Studios who explained this story was put out by old time residents to stop so many people going to take photographs.
+An employee at Abbey Road Studios who explained this story was put out by old-time residents to stop so many people going to take photographs.
 Well, it didn't work and it isn't true, although Westminster Council hasn't retracted the statement.

 The crossing is now Grade 2 listed, which means it's protected by English Heritage.
 The wall on the nearby Abbey Road Studios has to be repainted every two months because of all the graffiti.

 Nearest Tube Station: St John's Wood.

-There is a permanent webcam that broadcasts footage from the crossing.
-You can see this and many others on the London Webcams list.
+There is also permanent London webcam that broadcasts footage from the crossing.